zxh298/EM-CaMML/README.md

 Quick guide to getting EM-CaMML started (updated 20-01-2020):

-EM-CaMML is based on the original version of CaMML: https://github.com/rodneyodonnell/CaMML It is still under development and we suggest using Eclipse to open EM-CaMML: </br>
+EM-CaMML is based on the original version of CaMML: https://github.com/rodneyodonnell/CaMML </br>
+We suggest using Eclipse to open EM-CaMML: </br>

 1. Make to clone to Eclipse from GitHub.</br>
 2. In the "Project Properties" dialog, choose the "Java Build Path" link, then click on the "Libraries" tab, </br>